 At this point we have a default marker showing our position but we can change the icon and even add some content that shows up when we click the marker.

-<h2>You are here</h2>
+<h2>You are here</h2>images folder

-iron-ajax
+iron-ajax element

 $ bower bower install --save PolymerElements/iron-ajax

-iron-ajax
+iron-ajax element

 <iron-ajax auto url="../data/locations.json" on-response="handleResponse"></iron-ajax>